francespinnock/francespinnock.github.io/_pages/cv.md

 description: About Frances Pinnock
 ---

 Frances Pinnock (b.
+1990) is a London based artist.
-1990) is an artist living and working in London.
-She studied modelmaking at the Arts University Bournemouth where she specialised in puppet making.
-She then trained in handsewn shoemaking and had a career in bespoke leatherwork before studying sculpture at the Royal College of Art.
+She studied Modelmaking at the Arts University Bournemouth where she specialised in puppetry before training in handsewn shoemaking and working in bespoke leatherwork.
+She studied for an MA in Sculpture at the Royal College of Art and works across drawing, sculpture and print.

 <br />